alexerdmann/HER/README.md

 * non-ascii characters, e.g., accents, diacritics, chinese letters, etc.
 * punctuation other than dash (-) and underscore (\_), i.e., avoid characters like quotations, comments, any form of bracket, etc.

-*For the sake of example, I'll use the sample texts and sample gazatteer included with the download:*
+*For the sake of example, I'll use the sample texts and sample gazatteer included with the download by running the following commands.. if you are using your own data and own gazatteers, don't run the following commands:*
 ```
 cp ../Data/Original/French.zip Data/. # This copies the zipped file into the Data/ subdirectory of your new work space
 unzip Data/French.zip